alexdaube/journal-tech-test/README.md

 ### Shortcuts/Compromises made

-If applicable.
+Integration/Component tests.
+I had to deal with different setup If applicable.
 Did you do something that you feel could have been done better in a real-world application?
 Please let us know.

 ### Assume your application will go into production...